“Potential of eCommerce in Vietnam is limitless” said Lazada CEO Alexandre Dardy.

 According to an insight report released by Nielsen in 2016, internet users in Vietnam spend 24.7 hours per week online, which is comparatively high in the region.
 The report also revealed that each online shopper spends US$160 in 2015, a year-on-year increase of 22 percent.
 A survey conducted by Vietnam E-commerce and Information Technology Agency showed that around 62 percent of Internet users in Vietnam did online shopping in 2015, compared to 58 percent in 2014.

 The development of e-commerce in Vietnam is an inevitable trend

 Vietnam e-commerce market size

-Vietnam is an emerging e-commerce market in Southeast Asia, which has witnessed an impressive expansion.
-In 2015, Vietnam e-commerce market was worth $4 billion, but it is expected to rise 20 percent per year to reach US$10 billion by 2020, according to Vietnam E-Commerce Association.
+Ecommerce in Vietnam is currently a growing market in Southeast Asia, which has witnessed an impressive expansion.
+In 2015, eCommerce in Vietnam was worth $4 billion, but it is expected to rise 20 percent per year to reach US$10 billion by 2020, according to Vietnam E-Commerce Association.
 Let’s make a quick comparison between Vietnam and Japan e-commerce market:

-It is worth noting that Vietnam e-commerce market has witnessed an significant growth and it is a very modest portion of Vietnam retail market.
+It is worth noting that eCommerce in Vietnam has witnessed a significant growth and it is a very modest portion of Vietnam retail market.
 Online sales revenue accounts for only 2.1 percent and 5 percent of total retail sales in Vietnam in 2014 and 2015 respectively, according to Vietnam E-Commerce Association.